Arkosen/BreakCA/README.md

 11. Make prediction:

 Models can be created using build_randomForest.R script under ~/BreakCA/misc.
-We also have pe and se models created using GM12878 ATAC-seq and ChIP-seq reads available on request.
+This is a time-consuming step but needs to run only once

 Rscript --vanilla ~/BreakCA/misc/build_randomForest.R training.txt model.rda